ST99999990/Maunga-Club-assement/README.md

 # Maunga-Club-assement
-assesment for the Maunga Club ( computer science ) commit 1 - made the main page commit #2 - made the main nav page parallax ( scroll effect ) commit #3 - made the navbar's position fixed
+assesment for the Maunga Club ( computer science ) commit #1 - made the main page commit #2 - made the main nav page parallax ( scroll effect ) commit #3 - made the navbar's position fixed commit #4 - added text to a div ( about us ) for the viewer to read